Trump administration orders "rigorous reexamination" of all green cards for every immigrant from "a country of concern"

 U.S. Citizenship and Immigration Services Director Joseph Edlow said Thursday that the order had come at the request of President Trump.
 Two Homeland Security officials told CBS News there are 19 countries on that list, including Afghanistan, Cuba, Haiti, Iran, Somalia, Libya, Sudan, Yemen and Venezuela.

 Two members of the West Virginia National Guard, Army Spc.
 Sarah Beckstrom, 20, and Air Force Staff Sgt.
 Andrew Wolfe, 24, were shot Wednesday near the White House in what authorities described as an "ambush-style attack."
-Authorities said Thursday that Beckstorm and Wolfe are hospitalized in critical condition.
+President Trump on Thursday told reporters that Beckstrom had died from her injuries.
+Wolfe was in critical condition as of Thursday morning, U.S. Attorney Jeanine Pirro said.

-Lakanwal was shot Wednesday by a member of the National Guard, ending the attack, authorities said.
-He faces three counts of assault with intent to kill while armed, and he will also be charged with possession of a firearm during a crime of violence, U.S. Attorney Jeanine Pirro said Thursday.
+The suspect, Rahmanullah Lakanwal, was shot Wednesday by a member of the National Guard, ending the attack, authorities said.
+He faces three counts of assault with intent to kill while armed, and he will also be charged with possession of a firearm during a crime of violence, Pirro said Thursday.
 The charges could still change pending the condition of the guard members.

 Department of Homeland Security spokeswoman Tricia McLaughlin said in a statement to CBS News on Thursday that the agency is now reviewing all asylum cases approved under the Biden administration.